May 18, 2023

 What is vertical farming and how does it work?

 Vertical farming is an agricultural method that involves growing crops in vertically stacked layers, using controlled environment agriculture (CEA) technology, such as hydroponics or aquaponics.
-IGS vertical farms take CEA further with total controlled environment agriculture (TCEA) which provides a fully controlled and predictable microclimate by controlling environmental elements such as heat, light, water and nutrient delivery.
-By controlling these elements, this method of farming enables year-round crop production.
+IGS vertical farms take CEA further with total controlled environment agriculture (TCEA) to enable year-round crop production.

-In a vertical farm, artificial lighting, temperature, humidity, and nutrient solutions are controlled to create growth recipes depending on the crops in each layer to ensure the best possible growth and yield.
+TCEA controls artificial lighting, temperature, humidity, and nutrient solutions to create tailored growth recipes for the crops in each layer.
+These recipes ensure the best possible growth and yield.

 Why would you choose vertical farming?

-Let's take a look at the several advantages vertical farming offers and how it can be used to improve the production, efficiency and sustainability of existing growing operations
+Let's look at the several advantages vertical farming offers and how it can improve the production, efficiency and sustainability of existing growing operations.

 The main benefit of vertical farming is its ability to produce crops year-round, regardless of weather conditions and seasonality.
-This is achieved through control of the entire growing environment (heat, light, air, humidity) which allows for continuous crop production in a bio-secure environment.
-In contrast, other farming methods rely on seasonal weather patterns which, due to the erratic and unreliable weather patterns, can limit the production and yield of crops.
-This is especially suited to seed to harvest crops such as leafy greens, micro-greens and herbs.
+In contrast, other farming methods rely on seasonal weather patterns which, due to their erratic nature and a changing climate, can limit the production and yield of crops.
+This makes vertical farming especially suited to seed to harvest crops such as leafy greens, micro-greens and herbs, as well as starter plants such as lettuce, tomatoes and strawberries.

-Another benefit of vertical farms is their efficient use of space.
-As populations continue to grow and land becomes more limited, vertical indoor farming offers a solution to produce more food per square meter of land.
-This allows for greater food production in urban areas, where space is at a premium, and reduces the need for long-distance transportation, which contributes to greenhouse gas emissions.
+Another benefit of vertical farms is efficient use of space.
+As populations continue to grow and land becomes more limited, vertical indoor farming offers a solution to produce more food per square meter of land (an IGS vertical farm with a 41m2 has a growing area of up to 520m2, for instance).
+This means farms can be located closer to the consumer, shortening supply chains and working to decarbonise the food industry.

-In the controlled farming environment of a vertical farm, pests and diseases can be prevented or managed without the need for chemicals, which traditionally damage soil and surrounding water sources, causing biodiversity losses.
+In the biosecure environment of a vertical farm, pests and diseases can be prevented or managed without the need for chemicals, which traditionally damage soil and surrounding water sources, causing biodiversity losses.
+Our Growth Towers use no harmful chemicals, protecting crops and allowing growers to increase yield.

-Vertical farming also uses significantly less water than traditional farming, because vertical farms recycle and reuse water.
-In particular, an IGS vertical farm recycles around 95% of the water used and also harvests natural rainwater which is purified for use in our close loop irrigation system.
-This is especially important as water scarcity becomes an increasing concern in many regions of the world.
+Vertical farming uses significantly less water than traditional farming, because vertical farms recycle and reuse water.
+An IGS vertical farm recycles around 95% of the water used, harvesting natural rainwater which is then purified for use in our closed-loop irrigation system.
+This is especially important as water scarcity is a major concern in many regions of the world.

 Is vertical farming right for my business?

-Vertical farming may be an excellent alternative if you want to extend your crop production cycle or diversify the crops you currently grow, helping you to increase your revenue.
-IGS can help you build a business case for investing in a vertical farm.
+If you want to extend your crop production cycle or diversify the crops you currently grow (helping you to increase your revenue) vertical farming in a good solution.
+We can help you get started and build a business case for investing in a vertical farm.

 What can you grow in an IGS vertical farm?